kangli-bionic/prep-step-2/part1-enumerables/enumerables.md

 ## `select` and `reject`

-Like `map`, `select` returns a new array, and like `all?`, `none?`, and `any?`, it evaluates each element in its receiver for truthiness. `select` returns an array containing all the elements of its receiver for which the given block returns a truthy value. `reject` does the opposite: it returns an array containing all the elements of its receiver for which the given block returns a _falsey_ value.
+Like `map`, `select` returns a new array, and like `all?`, `none?`, and `any?`, it evaluates each element in its receiver for truthiness. `select` returns a collection containing all the elements in its receiver for which the given block returns a truthy value. `reject` does the opposite: it returns a collection containing all the elements in its receiver for which the given block returns a _falsey_ value.
 Both `select` and `reject` have dangerous versions that modify their receivers (`select!` and `reject!`).